martin41goudxpw/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, identify the most important tasks and focus on them first.
 By prioritizing, you can ensure that your time and energy are being used wisely.

 Second, planning ahead is crucial.
 Before beginning a new project or task, take the time to plan out the steps and expected outcomes.
 Knowing what you want to achieve and how you plan to get there will make it easier to stay focused and avoid getting lost in the code.
 Planning also helps to identify potential roadblocks and challenges early on, allowing you time address them before they become larger issues.

+# 2024-03-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more words, this quote emphasizes that striving to optimize code too early can introduce unnecessary complexity and bugs.
+It's wiser to prioritize good design, readability, and correctness initially.
+Once your program works as intended, you can then measure its actual performance bottlenecks using profiling tools and apply targeted optimizations where they will have the most significant impact.